-NEBC is taking steps necessary to build the program consistent with the standards of the New England Association of Schools and Colleges, so that we will be well positioned to seek regional accreditation in the early years of operation.
+NEBC is taking steps necessary to build the program consistent with the standards of the Transnational Association of Christian Colleges and Schools (TRACS), so that we will be well positioned to seek national accreditation in the early years of operation.
 "Accreditation is voluntary.
 It represents an institution's willingness to abide by the Standards and to open itself regularly to examination by outside evaluators familiar with higher education.
 As such, accreditation is recognized as a symbol of accountability to the public."
-(NEASC, FAQs)
+(NECHE, FAQs)